MuffinSmith/improved-parakeet/Unit 10 Linux Week 3/HW-Linux-3/Instructions/Submission.md

 #### Incremental Backups
 - **Exercise 1**
-  - A **snapshot file** is `A snapshot file is a file containing metadata for what files were changed and what the change was`.
+  - A **snapshot file** is `A snapshot file is a file containing metadata for what files were changed and what the change was so that you can save storage`.
   - A **backup level** is `The backup level is the increment that is saved from the Full Dump.
 The higher the level, the further from the full dump it is.`.
   - A **level 0 backup** is `A full archive that incremental files are based on`.